shefing/test-assignments/NestJsReactFullStack.md

 * Use comments in the code to explain the things you do there.

 * Make use of the latest features of NestJs and React like hooks.

+* Try to produce a professional-looking page so use a component library such as Material-UI, Ant Design, or anything else you like.

 **Final thoughts**